raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

 | Independent branches | `group` | Run nodes in parallel after their shared upstream dependencies are satisfied. |
 | Fan-in dependency | `chord` | Run a callback node after every node in a parallel group succeeds. |

 The registry remains the logical DAG definition.
 Pipeline authors declare node dependencies; they do not hand-write Canvas graphs unless a pipeline has a measured need for a custom execution shape.
+The runner should not build one static Canvas for the entire run.
+Each layer should call a run-advancer task that re-checks persisted node statuses before queueing the next layer, so duplicate Celery callbacks cannot advance past an unfinished dependency or run a downstream node implementation twice.

 Celery tasks should receive stable identifiers: pipeline run ID, node key, output scope, and resolved upstream output versions.
 Tasks load run context from the database, update `ETLNodeRun`, and persist any `ETLOutput` rows.
 The database remains the source of truth for orchestration state; Celery is the execution mechanism.